xiaoque/xiaoque.github.io/_posts/JS/2014-05-02-Saving-changes-in-JQuery-Sortable-to-Backbone-localStorage.md

 ***
 Jquery Sortable is a flexible, opinionated sorting plugin for jQuery, you can see an official demo here [jQuey sortable](https://jqueryui.com/sortable/), also there is a site that explain it very clearly, I found it's very useful [jQuery Sortable](http://johnny.github.io/jquery-sortable/).

 ###Getting started
 ***

-First we shoud define Model, Collection, View.
+First is to define Model, Collection, View.

 #####Define Model
 {% highlight js linenos=table %}